Life is not a race to be first finished

 Blogger

 Now you are ready to share your Show Me.
-Go to your Blogger app and log in.
+Go to your Blog in Safari and log in.

 If you have labels on your blog remember to add it.
 Then click Publish.